Check Out Karan Dwivedi's LinkedIn Stats (Last 30 Days)

 AI Summary

-Cybersecurity leader safeguarding billions at Google.
-Author of 'Kickstart Your Security Engineering Career'.
+Cybersecurity leader safeguarding billions at Google and Yahoo.
+Author of 'Kickstart your security engineering career'.
 Contributor to CVSS 4.0.
-Featured speaker and educator, impacting 250,000+ through Google's Cybersecurity Certificate.
+Speaker at international conferences.
+Google Cybersecurity Certificate SME.
+Advisor to startups.
 CMU alum passionate about securing the digital world.

 Topics associated with them